awsdocs/amazon-eks-user-guide/doc_source/managing-add-ons.md

 1. Select **Get more add\-ons**\.

 1. Choose the add\-ons that you want to add to your cluster\.
 You can add as many **Amazon EKS add\-ons** and **AWS Marketplace add\-ons** as you require\.
-If you're selecting **add\-ons** that appear in the **AWS Marketplace** section, then the IAM entity \(such as a user or role\) that you're using to create the add\-on must have permissions to read entitlements for the add\-on from the AWS LicenseManager\.
+If you're selecting **add\-ons** that appear in the **AWS Marketplace** section, then the [IAM principal](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_terms-and-concepts.html) that you're using to create the add\-on must have permissions to read entitlements for the add\-on from the AWS LicenseManager\.
 AWS LicenseManager requires [AWSServiceRoleForAWSLicenseManagerRole](https://docs.aws.amazon.com/license-manager/latest/userguide/license-manager-role-core.html) service\-linked role \(SLR\) that allows AWS resources to manage licenses on your behalf\.
 The SLR is a one time requirement, per account, and you will not have to create separate SLR's for each add\-on nor each cluster\.
-For more information about assigning permissions to an IAM entity, see [Adding permissions to a user](Adding permissions to a user (console)) in the IAM User Guide \.
+For more information about assigning permissions to an [IAM principal](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_terms-and-concepts.html) see [Adding and removing IAM identity permissions](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_manage-attach-detach.html) in the IAM User Guide\.
 If the **AWS Marketplace add\-ons** that you want to install isn't listed, you can search for available **AWS Marketplace add\-ons** by entering text in the search box\.
 You can also search by **category**, **vendor**, or **pricing model** and then choose the add\-ons from the search results\.
 Once you've selected the add\-ons that you want to install, choose **Next**\.

 1. On the **Configure selected add\-ons settings** page:
    + For **Version**, select the version that you want to install\.
 We recommend the version marked **latest**, unless the individual add\-on that you're creating recommends a different version\.
 To determine whether an add\-on has a recommended version, see the [documentation](eks-add-ons.md#workloads-add-ons-available-eks) for the add\-on that you're creating\.